boldbi/samples/Scenario Based Samples/MultitabDashboard-URL-linking/README.md

   * In this sample,when you embed a Multitab dashboard the tab area for dashboard switching will be hidden.You can navigate from first dashboard to other dashboards only by linking their URL inside widgets.

-  * No need to hook any event in application for url linking like `beforeNavigateUrlLinking` for dashboard navigation.
+  > **NOTE:**  No need to hook any event in application for url linking like `beforeNavigateUrlLinking` for dashboard navigation.

   > **NOTE:**  This member will not hide header of a Multitab dashboard loaded using loadMultitabDashboard() method.